9 Bad Cell Phone Battery Symptoms to Be Addressed Immediately

 Lightly tap the battery’s side on a flat surface.
 If it starts spinning like on top, there is a bulge, and you should replace it as soon as possible.

-A faulty battery can cause serious damage to your phone even you too, so it’s best to replace it.
+A faulty battery can cause serious damage to your phone, even if you’re not using it.
+So it’s best to replace it even if it’s not a fully dead phone battery.

 Related: Why do cell phones blow up and how can prevent it?